 - USB cables

 It can happen that your device is delivered with an already opened package.
 The reason for this is the customs authorities who sometimes take a closer look at packages.
-Ellipal has made special provisions for this case.
+Ellipal Titan has made special provisions for this case.
 On the hardware itself there are seals attached which should clearly indicate manipulation.

-Ellipal Wallet – Double Seal
+Ellipal Titan Wallet Review – Double Seal

 Even before I have held the device, the first time in my hand, doubts about safety arise.
 Especially because the wallet is still so unknown, the manufacturer has to improve its reputation and brand awareness.